 Additionally, some taxpayers and business owners may have experienced a decrease in income this year for a variety of economic reasons.
 Consider a Roth IRA conversion if you are in a lower tax bracket this year and expect to return to a higher tax bracket in the future.

 2. Can you pay the taxes due upon conversion?

 The amount of funds, or lack thereof, to pay the tax liability of a Roth IRA conversion is typically the most common reason clients decide against it.
 Using external funds to pay the tax liability in the year of a conversion increases long-term value.
 Calculators (such as this one) can illustrate this clearly.

-Savings that would be used to pay the conversion tax liability may have been depleted as a result of the economic effects of COVID-19, but each individual’s financial circumstances vary and aren’t directly correlated to this aspect of a conversion.
+Savings that would be used to pay the conversion tax liability may have been depleted as a result of the economic effects of rising costs in an inflationary environment, but each individual’s financial circumstances vary and aren’t directly correlated to this aspect of a conversion.
 Generally speaking, if you have to use funds inside the IRA to pay the taxes upon conversion, a conversion is less beneficial.

 3. Do you need the funds in the next five years — or do you need them at all?

 The ability for funds to grow tax-free is the most significant benefit of a Roth IRA, and the likelihood of a positive return — which will also be withdrawn tax-free — increases the longer funds remain invested in a Roth IRA.

 Roth IRAs have the added benefit of not requiring minimum distributions, which now begin at the age of 72 for traditional IRAs.
 If you do not expect to need the funds at age 72 and beyond, a Roth IRA can be a great way to allow for longer-term, tax-free growth and serve as a legacy planning tool to pass wealth to the next generation.